Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 5. Report to the authority

 Virtual communication should remain ‘virtual’.
-However, if the bullying occurs both online and offline maybe at school or the vicinity, then you should report to the local authorities depending on the location where the harassment emanates.
+However, suppose the bullying occurs online and offline, at school or in the vicinity.
+In that case, you should report to the local authorities depending on where the harassment emanates.
 To keep your child safe, you may have to report to the police station for a legal restraining order against the bully.

 6. Educate your children about online safety